shokri-navid/iac-learning/README.md

 We created the docker configuration so far and it was a very pleasurable journey for me. but I want to configure this stack to run in *K8S*.
 Installing K8S on the laptop is not a good idea because of its resource consumption, but we have another option to use and that option is *MicroK8s*.
 It is lightweight and almost can provide all functionalities of the *K8s* even clustering.
 So, I will start my next step by installing MicroK8s on my laptop and then we will create a terraform configuration for *K8s*. for more details, you can refer to re references section.

+So my k8s configuration finished and I create this structure using added yaml file.

+1- Ingress service `to handle incomming request into K8S cluster and direct them to desired ingress.` 2- One ingress for each applications (order - product - user) to manage incomming request and forward it to the service.
+3- One service for each application to handle incomming request to the application deployments.
+4- One deployment for each apllication that watch the state of the pods inside deployment and ensure that they are running and scaled to 3 pods.

+You can runn all of them by executing below command:
+  > kubectl apply -k /terraform-k8s

+The hello world folder is a simple application to run and expose port 80 to outside of the K8s cluster. according to reference #14.

 ### Points

 1- k8s cannot pull image from local docker registry and you should register you local insecure registry address by reading [this link] (https://microk8s.io/docs/registry-private). *you can use localhost instead of mentioned IP.*